-Yesterday, in Saint Peter’s Square, Pope Francis consecrated the world through the intercession of the Immaculate Heart of Mary in front of the original statute of Our Lady of Fatima.
-If you haven’t figured it out already, Pope Francis is quite the Marian Pope!
-Like his predecessors, he has a deep love and devotion to the Blessed Virgin Mary.
+Yesterday, in Saint Peter’s Square, the Pope consecrated the world through the intercession of the Immaculate Heart of Mary in front of the original statue of Our Lady of Fatima.

 Remember Day 2 of his Pontificate?
 Where did he go?
 He went to the Basilica of Saint Mary Major in Rome and offered flowers at the altar of the Salus Populi Romani.